There are many religious schools in Birmingham and the surrounding areas for a variety of different faiths

 The ethnic diversity within the Birmingham region means that we have many schools that cater for all religions.
 Central Birmingham especially, has a diverse range of faith schools including schools for Jewish, Sikh and Muslim communities.

-- The largest number of Faith schools in Birmingham is Roman Catholic
+- The Roman Catholic faith has the largest number of schools in Birmingham